Mystical India – Ramana Maharshi

 The program was intense.
 It was optional to start the day meditating on a hill looking towards Arunachala mountain.
 From 06.00 – 08.00 although you could leave whenever you wanted.
 Check the website’s first picture and you understand why I went every morning!
 Then there was breakfast (or if you didn’t go for the meditation there was also yoga).
 Following by various exercises to get you feel the core of who you are and at the same time confronting you how much we (or at least I) are attached to what other thoughts, other people and our own identity.

 Our great teacher every time showed us that “we were not that” what we make of ourselves or what others things of you.
 We are the love, the space or awareness where it all experiences happen in.
 It was very powerful.
 Then lunch.
 Followed by music therapy (you could sleep/relaxed while people were making beautiful music) and a various workshops you could choose from.
 I took drawing lessons and a mud-crazy-exposing workshop.
 Then there was time to relax, a joint session or meditation, diner and often a celebration in evening (music or dance).
 Exhausted but satisfied I went to bed.
+The location, the Ashram where this retraite was held, is really worth re-visiting.

 With much gratitude I look back on this week and the whole trip.
 I am determined to integrate the lessons of truly letting go of expectations (seeing that these are just concepts) in my daily life and just take life as it is.
 Let’s move step by step, follow life in its natural flow and trust it completely.
 I will keep you posted about the integration in real life, wish me luck 🙂